mia-platform/documentation/docs/runtime_suite/crud-service.md

 CRUD service has the following limits:

-- dimension of a single item in a collection: 16 MB
+- dimension of a single document in a collection: 16 MB
-- default number of returned items of a collection from a GET: 200
+- default number of returned documents of a collection from a GET: 200

 ## Response codes of CRUD